stackrox/contributions/ingress/nginx/Readme.md

 `kubectl edit nginx-ingress-controller -n ingress-nginx`

-Change the containers spec for the controller to add the --nenable-ssl-passthrough argument:
+Change the containers spec for the controller to add the --enable-ssl-passthrough argument:

     spec:
       containers: